StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/5) Additional Regression Models.md

 Bayesian linear regression applies Bayes' theorem for regression analysis, offering a probabilistic approach to modeling relationships in data.
 Unlike traditional methods that compute least squares, Bayesian regression estimates the posterior distribution of the features, enhancing the model's stability and reliability.

 ![Bayesian](https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/af1c3c82-1b45-4cdd-8e5c-c4e75462fc2f)

-### Partial Least Squares Regression

-Partial least squares regression is a robust method particularly useful in scenarios with numerous independent variables and potential multicollinearity.
-It simplifies the complexity by reducing the dataset to fewer predictive components before conducting regression, making it both effective and efficient for large datasets.